- About / Blog

 Wood’s Homes is accredited every three years through Accreditation Canada as well as licensed under Child & Family Services (Region 3) with requirements to ensure that employee professional requirements are current.

 As such, the majority of Wood’s Homes employees are professionals, and are required to have completed a recognized post-secondary education.
+Some positions require that you be registered with your professional association (or have this in process).
 These requirements can be viewed in each Career Profile.

 Wood’s Homes is also recognized as an Approved Continuing Education (ACE) program and is able to offer training, seminars and workshops for credit.
 In addition to these ACE program opportunities, Wood’s Homes has a number of employees who are certified in-house trainers who provide core training programs such as Suicide Intervention, Medications/Universal Precautions and Therapeutic Crisis Intervention Training.